GuestSneezeOSDev/DFS2/README.md

 # Chapter 2.0 : Creating the ISO
 ![newbie](https://img.shields.io/badge/Level%20Newbie-green)
-* Install the Necassary Packages we will need `xorriso` to create a new ISO format for our Image
+* Install the Necessary Packages we will need `xorriso` to create a new ISO format for our Image
 ```
 sudo apt-get install xorriso genisoimage
 ```